M. A. Kharafi & Sons

 M.A.
 Kharafi & Sons (Mohammed Abdulmohsin Al-Kharafi & Sons W.L.L., مجموعة الخرافي) is a private company based in Kuwait with a variety of commercial interests and revenues for 2006 estimated at $3.3 billion.
 The company was run by Nasser Al-Kharafi until his death in 2011.
-On April 15, 2006, the US doughnut retailer Krispy Kreme announced that MA Kharafi & Sons bought a 6.7 percent stake or 4.13 million shares.
+On 15 April 2006, the US doughnut retailer Krispy Kreme announced that M.A.
+Kharafi & Sons bought a 6.7 percent stake, or 4.13 million shares.
 Al-Kharafi is also a supplier and integrator to the newspaper industry in Kuwait.

-In 2011 the Kharafi family was listed at 77th position in the Forbes magazine's list of the richest people in the world.
+In 2011 the Kharafi family was listed at 77th position in Forbes magazine's list of the world's richest people.

-The company started in 1956 as a contracting company founded by Mohamed Abdul Mohsen Al Kharafi.
+The company was founded by Mohamed Abdul Mohsen Al Kharafi in 1956 as a contracting company.

-The company sold its shares in Americana in 2016 for $2.3 billion, which was for fast-food-chains business that operated KFC, Hardee's and other brands in Kuwait and several other Middle Eastern countries.
+The company sold its shares in Americana to Mohamed Al Abbar, (who is one of the founders of Emaar) in 2016 for $2.3 billion.

-In May 2015, Fawzi M.Al-Kharafi was delegated and assigned by the family as a chairman and president.
+In May 2015, Fawzi Al-Kharafi was delegated and assigned by the family as a chairman and president following the death of Jassim.
 He died in 2021.